ben-houghton-zz/azureforpython/README.md

 			2. Share the notebook with users in the workshop
 			3. Install Azure SDK to notebook
 			4. Show how to create Azure resources in notebook using Azure SDK
-			5. Show how to call a Function API in Python in the notebook using Azure SDK
-			6. Show how to call a Function API as a REST service in Python & notebook
+			5. Show how to call a Function API as a REST service in Python & notebook
-			7. Show how to use Key Vault to secure API Keys and use this in the Python script
+			6. Show how to use Key Vault to secure API Keys and use this in the Python script
-			8. Exercise: Create notebook.
+			7. Exercise: Create notebook.
 Add Azure SDK.
 Call predefined Python Echo function using supplied API key via the Notebook

  ### 1).
 Create a SaaS Jupyter Notebook